-AppDynamics identifies business transactions from common entry points in Tomcat and its JVM such as struts actions, servlets, web services calls, custom POJO, and spring MVC entry points.
+AppDynamics identifies business transactions from common entry points such as struts actions, servlets, web services calls, custom POJO, and spring MVC in Tomcat and its JVM .
 This enables users to understand how business transactions take place through various Java components like EJB, SOAP, JDBC, CICS, JMS, as well as CLR calls and remote calls cross JVM for distributed transactions.